Loughton Residents AssociationThe Voice of LoughtonLoughton and Debden images

 Imogen Lawrence was a Town Cllr for St Mary’s ward until 2016.
 She has since moved to Abridge.

 David Linnell was a member of the Executive Committee and was LRA County Cllr for Loughton St Mary's from 2001 to 2005.
 He’s still involved in LRA's responses to local planning applications and the draft Local Plan, and with LRA’s email bulletins of local news for members.
 Before retirement, he worked as an Actuary for the Prudential, a Director of the Insurance Ombudsman Bureau and a member of the Council of the Institute of Actuaries.
 He was also a Governor of Roding Valley High School for seven years.
-His interests are walking, travel, food and drink, reading, classical music, theatre and opera.
+His interests are walking,

 John Mahoney was a Town Cllr for Broadway ward until 2021.
 He is life-long resident of Loughton.
 He went to St John Fisher Primary School and grew up appreciating our town and its community.
 He has been involved with Scouts, the CAB and was Secretary of Loughton Club.
 He’s now resident manager of the Lopping Hall in the High Road, where he meets many local groups.
 For 20 years, he worked in the Insurance industry.
 He is also a lay member of a School Admissions Appeal Panel.